107 Presents: Pretty Gritty #19: The Glistening

 On dark winter nights, you can hear the universe singing!
 For this special Vivid edition Pretty Gritty presents a magic evening of performances and installations nestled amongst the greenery!
 Come up to the rooftop of 107 to watch the stars and (g)listen.

-Nestled amongst the succulent greenery of the rooftop garden will be a multi-speaker installation and performance by Melanie Herbert, and a sound and light fantasia of cosmic compositions by Amanda Cole.
+Nestled amongst the succulent greenery of the rooftop garden will be a multi-speaker installation and performance by Melanie Herbert, and a sound and light fantasia of cosmic compositions by Michaela Gleave with Amanda Cole and Warren Armstrong.
 Then performing for our (g)listening pleasure will be Alex White, trying out his new mode of gleaming glitches, and Reuben Ingall offering his ever-malleable musical universe of glorious ambient glitterings.
 Weaving in amongst it will be Samuel James' luminous light drawing videos.
 Ascend and transcend!

 Pretty Gritty is an irregular gig-series curated by Gail Priest.